riscv-software-src/riscof/docs/source/installation.rst

     the riscv-config based yamls, etc. For more information on the contents and syntax please refer to the :ref:`config_syntax` section
-  - **dut-plugin directory**: RISCOF requires that the DUT model for testing is presented in the form of a python plugin.
-The python plugin is nothing more than a python file which includes certain standard and defined functions to carry out the activities of test-compilation, execution and signature extraction.
-This python file name needs to be prefixed with ``riscof_`` and must be present in the dut-plugin directory.
-One can refer to the :ref:`plugin_def` section for more details on how to write this python file.
+  - **dut-plugin directory**: RISCOF requires that the DUT model for testing is presented in the form of a Python plugin.
+The Python plugin is nothing more than a Python file which includes certain standard and defined functions to carry out the activities of test-compilation, execution and signature extraction.
+This Python file name needs to be prefixed with ``riscof_`` and must be present in the dut-plugin directory.
+One can refer to the :ref:`plugin_def` section for more details on how to write this Python file.

     The directory will also need to contain the `riscv-config` based isa and platform yamls which provide a definition of the DUT.
 These yamls will be used to filter tests that need to be run on the